 Some familiar names—Lee Child, Jonathan Evison, Jenny Lawson—have made this month’s LibraryReads, the list of what librarians are reading and loving lately.
 Happily, though, top of the list this time is a debut, Melissa DeCarlo’s The Art of Crash Landing.
 Interested in getting involved in LibraryReads, the monthly list of what librarians are loving?
 No […]

 Bartsch, Jeff.
 Two Across.
 Grand Central.
 Aug.
 2015.
 304p.
 ISBN 9781455554621. $25; ebk.
 ISBN 9781455554607.
 F Bartsch’s first novel opens at a 1960 spelling bee at a Washington, DC hotel, where we meet Vera Baxter and Stanley Owens, brilliantly fierce competitors in the national championship.
 In a rare occurrence, they tie for the win, a […]

-Below are the January releases that librarians are enjoying most.
+Topping this months Library Reads, the list of what librarians are loving lately, is a funny new novel featuring a grown-up character who has autism.
 Interested in getting involved in LibraryReads, the monthly list of what librarians are loving?
 No problem!
 LibraryReads welcomes recommendations from all public library staff members, not just readers’ advisory experts […]